devj1988/Finance-AI-assistant/README.md

 - qa_agent_test.py
     - A standalone QA agent that uses RAG (retrieval-augmented generation) to answer finance questions from a ChromaDB vector store.

-Notes:
-- The first three agents (goal planning, market trends, portfolio insights) are part of the multi-agent system/workflow.
-- The QA agent was split out from the multi-agent graph due to multi-turn chat/state handling challenges (single messages variable / placeholder binding).
-It is intentionally separate; there is currently no inter-agent communication.

 ### Tools (files and functions)
 - retrieval_tool.py